Kosmas/conductor/NOTES.md

 shouuld be
 __expected to find text "Name can't be blank" in ...__

+### Chapter 4 Oh CRUD!

 #### PDF Page 111
-* grammar: 3rd paragraph from the top "using a gem called factory_girl, as well as a way to make a way to make standard controllers a lot neater." -> "using a gem called factory_girl, as well as a way to make standard controllers a lot neater."
+* grammar: 3rd paragraph from the top
+__using a gem called factory_girl, as well as a way to make a way to make standard controllers a lot neater."__ should be
+__"using a gem called factory_girl, as well as a way to make standard controllers a lot neater."__

 #### PDF Page 112
-* grammar: section 4.1.1 Factory girl "Factories define a bunch of default values for an object, allowing you to easily craft example objects you can use in your tests. you can use to run our tests on." wut?
+* grammar: section 4.1.1 Factory girl "Factories define a bunch of default values for an object, allowing you to easily craft example objects you can use in your tests. you can use to run our tests on." the last part can be ommitted: "you can use to run our tests on."

 #### PDF Page 119
 * code block is missing closing `<p>` tag like on page 84

-### Chapter 4 Oh CRUD!

 #### PDF Page 123
 * the error message description
 __expected there to be content "Project has not been updated." in ...__ shouuld be
-__expected to find text "Projects has not been updated." in ...__
+__expected to find text "Project has not been updated." in ...__

 #### PDF Page 127
 * __Done!
 Now you have the full support for CRUD operations in pour ProjectsController__ What does pour mean? (for?, poor?)

 #### PDF Page 132
-* typo: `find_project` should be `set_project`
+* typo: `find_project` title in Listing 4.15 should be `set_project`

 #### PDF Page 133
 * __You can also remove the first line of update and destroy actions as well.__ already mentioned in previous page 135